iron-bun/SOTAFilter/README.md

 **Please note: The existence of a bus stop does not indicate the existence of a bus.
 It is vital to verify your travel plans before setting off**

-Dependencies are csv,json and argparse.
+Dependencies are csv, json and argparse.

 Download the stops data for the desired area: